LittleSkinChina/manual/en/newbee/player.md

 Make sure you have enough score before you add the player, otherwise you won't be able to add one.
 :::

-You can add and manage your players by using the「Players」page in the user center:
+You can add and manage your players by using the “Players“ page in the user center:

-1. Click on「Players」in the menu of user center, click on「Add new player」:
+1. Click on “Players“ in the menu of user center, click on “Add new player“ :

 ![open-page](./assets/player/open-page.png)

-2. Type in your username in the popup window, and click on「OK」:
+2. Type in your username in the popup window, and click on “OK“ :

 ::: tip
 You can use letters, numbers, underscores and CJK Unified Ideographs (Chinese, Japanese and Korean) in your player name.